These easy lists for moms are a must have when it comes to keeping track of it all.

 How Do I Juggle It All?

 Like I said, I used to use scraps of paper or I’d make notes on whatever I had handy.
 You can imagine how that worked out.
-It was a relief when I learned about Cozi.
-I started using this free family organizer on my home computer nearly a decade ago!
+I started using this free family organizer on my home computer over a decade ago!
 And I’d be lost without it.

 - It color codes everything and makes this hot mess Mama feel like Monica from Friends (even though I’m never that organized!).